DevMountain/react-4-afternoon/README.md

 * Open `src/components/Student/Student.js`.
 * We first need to initialize state.
-    * In the `constructor` method, initialize state with a property named `studentInfo` set to the value of an empty object.
+    * In the `constructor` method, initialize state with a property named `studentInfo` that is set to the value of an empty object.
-* We now need to make an HTTP request to our `json-server` to get information for the specific student.
+* We now need to make an HTTP request to our `json-server` to get the information for the specific student.
     * Import `axios`.
     * Create a `componentDidMount` lifecycle hook method.
     * Inside of the `componentDidMount` lifecylce hook method, make a get request using `axios` to `http://localhost:3005/students/`.
-Using `params`, add to the end of the request URL the id that was passed as a parameter.
+Using the `params` object, add to the end of the request URL the id that was passed as a parameter.
     * Update state's `studentInfo` to be the returning data.
 * Now that we have the data for the student, we can display it on the page.
     * Underneath the `h1` tag, display state's `studentInfo` properties: